ljsinclair/featurebase-docs/docs/community/com-install-linux.md

 # How do I install FeatureBase Community on Linux?

-Follow these instructions to install FeatureBase on a Linux environment.
+Install FeatureBase Community in a Linux environment such as Ubuntu.

 {% include /page-toc.md %}